aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsm-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to XLAM via C++ or Online App" h2="PPSM  to XLAM File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Slide Master (PPSM) file format is used to store presentations created in Microsoft PowerPoint.
+It is a binary file format that stores the presentation in a compressed format.
+The PPSM file format is not supported by many applications, so it is necessary to convert it to a more widely supported format such as XLAM.

+<h2>How Aspose.Total Helps for PPSM to XLAM Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert PPSM to XLAM.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSM file to XLAM within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLAM.
+The conversion process involves two steps.
+Firstly, Aspose.Slides for C++ can be used to export the PPSM file to HTML.
+After that, Aspose.Cells for C++ can be used to convert the HTML file to XLAM.
+This process is simple and straightforward, and can be completed within a few lines of code.

+Aspose.Total for C++ is a powerful suite of APIs that can be used to convert PPSM to XLAM quickly and easily.
+It is a reliable and efficient solution for developers who need to convert PPSM files to XLAM within their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}